July 18, 2021

-The Return air duct and Supply air duct are the two main components that make up the cooling and heating of air in and around your house.
+The return air duct and supply air duct are the two main components that make up the cooling and heating of air in and around your house.
 The supply part of the air distribution system performs the role of delivering cooled and heated air into your rooms from your AC or furnace.
 What is a return air duct?
-This article got you covered.
+This article has got you covered.

 The return air ducts suck air from the surrounding in each room using a different air vent and bring it back to the central system for heating or cooling.
 The whole air distribution system is a complete cycle whereby the same volume of air recirculates throughout your rooms.